Tableau Dashboard Starters for Salesforce:

 - By default, users do not have permission to view the workbooks.
 To distribute/share these you need to modify the permissions.
 See below:

 At Senturus, we have been using Salesforce for 15 years and we have been a Tableau partner since 2014.
 We pride ourselves on helping our customers gain valuable insights from Salesforce data using Tableau.
-And we like to note that we "eat our own dogfood"…in other words we also use Tableau and Salesforce internally to make better business decisions.
+And we like to note that we also "eat our own dogfood"…in other words we also use Tableau and Salesforce internally to make better business decisions.
 The insights we share here are lessons we learned through our own first-hand experience.
 By sharing them, we hope to get you up running with the Tableau's Salesforce Dashboard Starters as quickly as possible.
 We also find it very valuable to enrich Salesforce with data from other sources (i.e. Marketo), painting a complete picture of your company’s sales and marketing data.

 FYI: You can also embed Tableau Salesforce Dashboards inside the Salesforce Cloud.
 For more information on this topic see the webinar recording: Embedding Tableau in Salesforce Dashboards.